gerald-guiony/ESPWiFiServersExtension/examples/RelayRemoteControl/Readme.md

 RelayRemoteControl is an application that uses an ESP8266 Wi-Fi chip to remotely control an electrical relay (an electrically operated switch that opens and closes circuits by receiving electrical signals).

-In this example, I used a [Wio node](https://wiki.seeedstudio.com/Wio_Node/) and a [Grove relay](https://wiki.seeedstudio.com/Grove-Relay/) to remotely control my kitchen light and also an [ESP32 WT32-ETH01 Ethernet Module](https://werner.rothschopf.net/microcontroller/202401_esp32_wt32_eth01_en.htm) to power my pool pump (WiFi not accessible)
+In this example, I used a [Wio node](https://wiki.seeedstudio.com/Wio_Node/) and a [Grove relay](https://wiki.seeedstudio.com/Grove-Relay/) to remotely control my kitchen light.
+I also use it using an [ESP32 WT32-ETH01 Ethernet Module](https://werner.rothschopf.net/microcontroller/202401_esp32_wt32_eth01_en.htm) to power my pool pump (WiFi not accessible)

-For my kitchen light, I added 2 possibilities to control the relay, using JSON command or using a MQTT topic.
+For my kitchen light, I added 2 switches in Domoticz to control the relay, using JSON request or MQTT topic.

 ![JSON and MQTT buttons in Domoticz](https://github.com/gerald-guiony/ESPWiFiServersExtension/blob/master/examples/RelayRemoteControl/doc/img/KLightJsonMqtt.png)

-## JSON commands
+## JSON requests

 * Turn off the light :  http://[IP address of the Esp8266]/relay/open?json={"id":0}
 * Turn on the light  :  http://[IP address of the Esp8266]/relay/close?json={"id":0}

-## JSON command in Mozilla Firefox
+## JSON request in Mozilla Firefox

 ![Example in Firefox](https://github.com/gerald-guiony/ESPWiFiServersExtension/blob/master/examples/RelayRemoteControl/doc/img/FirefoxCloseRelay.png)

-## JSON topics in Domoticz
+## JSON request parameters in Domoticz

 ![Configuration in Domoticz](https://github.com/gerald-guiony/ESPWiFiServersExtension/blob/master/examples/RelayRemoteControl/doc/img/DomoticzOpenCloseRelay.png)